the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 **1. WorkFlow**

 The workflow is is a unit of automation from start to finish.
-It consisits of all the aspects which should be taken into account during the atomation including what event can be trigger the automation.
+It consists of all the aspects which should be taken into account during the automation including what event can be trigger the automation.
 The workflow can be used to build, test, package, release, or deploy a project on GitHub.

 **2. Job**